danfuzz/samizdat/doc/language-guide/02-data.md

 * `\xNNNN;` &mdash; Arbitrary character escape. `NNNN` represents one or more hexadecimal digits.
 Additional adjacent hexadecimal character specifiers can be included by separating them with commas.
-As with int literals, underscores are ignored and may be used for readability.
+As with int literals, underscores are ignored and can be used for readability.
 * `\&name;` &mdash; XML entity name. `name` represents any of the standard XML entity names.
 As with hexadecimal escapes, multiple entity names can be included by separating them with commas.
 This form also accepts